-Sara Thornton is Professor of English at the University of Paris Diderot.
+Sara Thornton is professor of English Literature at the University of Paris.
 She has published widely on the subject of Victorian literature and culture and also directs an MA programme called ‘Cultural Intelligence and Innovation’ which trains students in cultural theory, semiotics, project management and communication.
-She is currently working on the way aesthetics responds to economic pressures in the nineteenth-century in Britain and the Empire.
+She is currently working on the way aesthetics responds to economic pressures in the nineteenth century in Britain and the Empire.

-Dr. Estelle Murail is a research fellow at the University of Paris Diderot, and a lecturer in British Literature at the ICP.
+Dr. Estelle Murail is a research fellow at the University of Paris, and a lecturer in British Literature at the Catholic University of Paris.
 She gained her jointly-supervised PhD in English Literature in 2013 at the Université Paris Diderot and King’s College London.
 Her PhD examined the figure of the flâneur in London and Paris.
 Her current research focuses on the nineteenth-century novel, urban spaces, crossings and networks, the history of opium and the notion of persistence.

-Ludmila Toualbia is a postgraduate student at the University of Paris Diderot.
+Ludmilla Toualbia is a PhD student at the University of Paris.
 Her Masters thesis examined the construction of national identity in contemporary Indian Literature.
-She is currently working on a PhD proposal on the subject of identity and spatial politics in a global postcolonial context with a particular interest in the works of Dickens and Rushdie.
+She is currently working on a PhD on the subject of identity and spatial politics in a global postcolonial context with a particular interest in the works of Dickens and Rushdie.

 Dr. Sandeep Bakshi is a lecturer in Postcolonial and Queer Literatures and Literary Translation at the University of Paris.
 He holds a PhD from the University of Leicester.
 His current research focuses on decolonial enunciations of transnational queerness, especially on legacies of Empires on sexualities.
 Co-editor of the anthology Decolonizing Sexualities: Transnational Perspectives, Critical Interventions (2016), he co-coordinates the activist-academic network called the Decolonizing Sexualities Network.